Your Basket

 The rosemary plant belongs to the mint family (making it the sister of basil, lavender and sage) and is commonly used to flavour food dishes.
 Rosemary essential oil is extracted from the leaves and flowering tops of the plant and has been used for centuries to treat an array of ailments.
 The Greeks, Romans and Egyptians all relied heavily on rosemary oil, and it continues to find use today all around the world.

-What are the benefits of using rosemary oil for beard growth?
+Benefits of using rosemary oil for beard growth

 Some of the benefits you may be able to enjoy when using rosemary oil include: